 The success is dependent on the role of the prospect in the buying process.
 Whether they are an influencer or decision maker, the time they have available, where they currently reside in the marketing funnel and buying process, the style and tone that resonates with their persona characteristics, time of day, and which platform they may be engaging with.

-By way of example, a user requiring detail and seeking indepth research on a subject whilst sitting at home in the evening, might want white papers and ebooks presented on their desktop, whilst those time-poor users standing on a platform waiting for their morning train, smart phone in hand, may prefer infographics to get those salient points.
+By way of example, a user requiring detail and seeking in-depth research on a subject whilst sitting at home in the evening, might want white papers and eBooks presented on their desktop, whilst those time-poor users standing on a platform waiting for their morning train, mobile devices in hand, may prefer infographics to get those salient points.

-Whichever devise or format, content is essential to boosting your conversion rates.
+Whichever devise or format, content is essential to increase your conversion rate of potential customers.

-There is no doubt that quality, information-led content will create conversions.
+There is no doubt that quality, information-led content along high quality images and landing pages will create conversion optimisation.
 However, quality, targeted content will generate far greater numbers.
 It will also increase website visibility through improved Search Engine Optimisation (SEO).

-Content creators, marketers and CRO experts need to have an in-depth understanding of their website’s target users.
+Content creators, marketers and conversion rate optimisation experts need to have an in-depth understanding of their website's target audience.
 Knowing at what stage of the buying-cycle users are at and what resonates best with them will help content creators target what to write and how to deliver it.

 Google's Hummingbird update rewards the visibility of websites in organic search which have resonant content – those that provide what is actually promised and signposted to the people that want it.

-Meanwhile, CRO specialists need to know what changes will have the most impact based on users’ behaviours, so they can adjust and improve the website layout (based on metrics and heat-mapping - which visualises onsite behaviour), to increase engagement and drive positive action.
+Meanwhile, CRO specialists need to know what changes will have the most impact based on users' behaviours, so they can adjust and improve the website layout (based on metrics and heat maps - which visualises onsite behaviour), to increase average conversion rate and drive positive action.

 The results of A/B tests (where two differing options are presented at random to users and their interaction with each compared over a specific time period), show what is most popular with users as verified in terms of numbers of downloads and page views (plus dwell time and bounce rate metrics).
-This helps to direct the future strategy of content creators.
+This helps to direct the future strategy of content creators; for your website's conversion rate.

 At the same time, successful content helps inform conversion optimisers which tests are likely to have the largest impact.
-If, for example, blogs have popular content, then tests can be run to include more blog content across other areas of the website and direct activity.
+If, for example, blogs have popular content, then tests can be run to include more blog content across other areas of the website and direct activity like email marketing campaigns.

 Whilst strong added value content is likely to generate positive A/B test results, poor content obviously may induce the opposite.